ZeroOrI/BadTranslationEntertainment/ksc.md

 When she said that she pointed to school building which obviously have nothing in common with the mall.

 "School?
 Do you have something to do there?
-Today is day off and we are not in school uniform, are we?"
+Today is day off, and we are not in school uniform, are we?"

 "It doesn't have to be a school.
 I just want to go where there are not other people around."

 I frowned because I didn't understand that she meant.

 No, of course, I had a feeling about that.
-However I put it into the farthest corner of my mind, considering that now this is irrelevant.
+However, I put it into the farthest corner of my mind, considering that now this is irrelevant.

 It will be better if I keep talking like I don't notice anything.